Benjamín Vidal

-Benjamín Fernando Vidal Allende (born 18 March 1991) is a Chilean professional footballer who plays for C.D.
-Antofagasta as a centre back.
+Benjamín Fernando Vidal Allende (born 18 March 1991) is a Chilean professional former footballer who played as a centre-back.

 Career

 Youth career

 Fuentes started his career at Primera División de Chile club O'Higgins.
 He progressed from the under categories club all the way to the senior team.

 O'Higgins

 Vidal debuted with O'Higgins in the match against Everton on 14 November 2010.
 The match finished 0:0.

 In 2012, Vidal was runner-up with O'Higgins, after lose the final against Universidad de Chile in the penalty shoot-out.
 In 2013, he won the Apertura 2013-14 with O'Higgins.
 In the tournament, he played in 10 of 18 matches.

 In 2014, he won the Supercopa de Chile against Deportes Iquique, playing the 90 minutes of the match.

 He participated with the club in the 2014 Copa Libertadores where they faced Deportivo Cali, Cerro Porteño and Lanús, being third and being eliminated in the group stage.